Why Canonical Rounds Fail for Optimal Byzantine Resilience: Canonical-Round Lower Bounds via Reductions

 \subsection{Gather}

-Gather is an extension of reliable broadcast in which \emph{all processes} broadcast their value, and accept values from a large set of processes.
+\emph{Gather}'s specification (e.g.,~\cite{SternA2021}) can be viewed as an extension of reliable broadcast in which \emph{all processes} broadcast their value, and accept values from a large set of processes.
 Beyond properties inherited from reliable broadcast, most notably, that if two correct processes accept a value from another process, it is the same value, gather also ensures that there is a \emph{common core} of $n-f$ values that are accepted by all correct processes.
-In more detail, \emph{gather} is called by process $p_i$ with an input $x_i$ and it returns a set $S_i$ of distinct (process id, value) pairs. \begin{description} \item[Agreement:] For any $k$, if $p_i$ and $p_j$ are correct and $(k,x) \in S_i$ and $(k,x') \in S_j$, then $x = x'$. \item[Validity:] For every pair of correct processes $p_i$ and $p_j$, if $(j,x) \in S_i$, then $x=x_j$. \item[Termination:] If all correct processes start the algorithm, then they eventually return. \item[Common core:] There is a set $S^C$ of size $n-f$ such that $S^C \subseteq S_i$, for every correct process $p_i$. \end{description}
+In more detail, \emph{gather} is called by process $p_i$ with an input $x_i$ and it returns a set $S_i$ of distinct (process id, value) pairs satisfying the following properties: \begin{description} \item[Agreement:] For any $k$, if $p_i$ and $p_j$ are correct and $(k,x) \in S_i$ and $(k,x') \in S_j$, then $x = x'$. \item[Validity:] For every pair of correct processes $p_i$ and $p_j$, if $(j,x) \in S_i$, then $x=x_j$. \item[Termination:] All correct processes eventually return. \item[Common core:] There is a set $S^C$ of size $n-f$ such that $S^C \subseteq S_i$, for every correct process $p_i$. \end{description}

-Early gather algorithms were embedded in probabilistic Byzantine agreement~\cite{CanettiR1993,FeldmanM1997} and approximate agreement~\cite{AbrahamAD2004} algorithms.
-It seems that the first use of the term ``gather'' is in~\cite{AbrahamJMMST2021}; see more in~\cite{SternA2021}.

-We use a reduction to show that gather has no bounded-round canonical round algorithm and no communication-closed algorithm when $n \le 5f$.
-Algorithm~\ref{alg:gather to CA n>3f} shows that a gather algorithm can be used to solve crusader agreement, with no extra cost: Process $p_i$ gathers the input values in a set $S_i$, and if some value $v$ appears at least $|S_i|-f$ times in $S_i$, then it decides on $v$; otherwise, it decides on $\bot$.

-Algorithm~\ref{alg:ca-using-gather} is a special case (with $R=1$) of the algorithm for $R$-connected consensus presented in the next section, and proved correct in Theorem~\ref{thm:CC from gather}.
-We remark that its \emph{termination} is immediate from the termination of \emph{gather}. \emph{Validity} is also immediate, since if all correct processes have the same input $v$, then the set $S_i$ obtained by a correct process $p_i$ from \emph{gather}, contains at most $f$ copies of values other than $v$, implying that $p_i$ decides $v$.
-Proving \emph{agreement} is a little more involved, and it follows from Proposition~\ref{bg:prop:output-singularity}.